Cortez the Killer: Lyrics and interpretation

 The song is inspired by Hernán Cortés's conquest of the Aztec Empire under Moctezuma II in the 16th century.

-The song is not focusing on historical accuracy or realism, and includes unrelated personal perspectives.
-For instance, instead of describing Cortés's battles with the Aztecs, the last verse suddenly jumps to a first-person perspective with a reference to an unnamed woman: "And I know she's living there / And she loves me to this day. / I still can't remember when / or how I lost my way."
+The lyrics of the song do not focus on historical accuracy or realism and include unrelated personal perspectives.
+For instance, instead of describing Cortés's battles with the Aztecs, the last verse jumps to a first-person perspective with a reference to an unnamed woman: "And I know she's living there / And she loves me to this day / I still can't remember when / or how I lost my way."
 Young had recently ended his relationship with Carrie Snodgress when the song was recorded.

 Rolling Stone in 2011 criticized the song for having a few facts about Cortez "dead wrong".

 On a more cynical note, in Jimmy McDonough's biography of Young, Shakey, Young stated: "What the fuck am I doing writing about Aztecs in 'Cortez the Killer' like I was there, wandering around?
 'Cause I only read about it in a few books.
 A lotta shit I just made up because it came to me."
-He continued in a December 1995 interview in Mojo: "It was a combination of imagination and knowledge.
+Young continued in a December 1995 interview in Mojo: "It was a combination of imagination and knowledge.
 What Cortez represented to me is the explorer with two sides, one benevolent, the other utterly ruthless.
 I mean, look at Columbus!
 Everyone now knows he was less than great.
 And he wasn't even there first (laughs).
 It always makes me question all these other so-called icons."

 Composition

 The song is typical of the Zuma album, with simple chords and gradually rising and falling tension.
-The song repeats the chords Em7, D and A7sus4 while Young adds his signature solos throughout.
+The song repeats the chords Em7, D and Am11 while Young adds his signature solos throughout.
 It is played in Young's favored double drop D tuning (DADGBD).

 The song fades out after nearly seven and a half minutes, as (according to Young's father in Neil and Me) a circuit in the mixing console had blown.
 In addition to losing the rest of the instrumental work, a final verse was also lost.
-When producer David Briggs had to break this news to the band, Young replied, "I never liked that verse anyway."
+When producer David Briggs had to break this news to the band, Young replied: "I never liked that verse anyway."

 The additional verse resurfaced on his 2024 tour with Crazy Horse: